kautickv/utility_hub_web_app/ReadMe.md

 Run a cloudformatin stack template
  - This function will create a stack in cloudformation and run the template.
 Fails if

+Important info:

+1. This is the present working directory in github actions:
+    /home/runner/work/password_generator_webapp/password_generator_webapp

+2. Run terraform like that.
+Unable to add it to environment variables C:\Users\kautick.vaisnavsing\Desktop\Software\Terraform\terraform.exe --version